volt

 Ohm’s law

-Ohm’s law states that the current through a conductor between two points is directly proportional to the voltage across the two points.
-The proportionality constant is the resistance of the conductor:
+Ohm’s law states that the current through a conductor between two points is directly proportional to the voltage across the two points, with the proportionality constant being defined as the resistance of the conductor.

 Using SI coherent units: